aleksas/liepa_dataset/PROBLEMS.md

 If that's the case (no proof or indication of such is known) then there have to be two versions of transcripts, intended transcription and realistic (with misprononcements transcribed).
   - ????
+- Puctuation is missing from original transcribtion.
+(Usually has _tyla, _pause indicator instead)

 # Target